maliahavlicek/ci_mentor_insights/BACKEND_DEVELOPMENT_FLASK.md

 ### Manual Testing

+You can track your test in various ways.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
+But for any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.

+1. Markdown
  A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
+ **Register Page**
-    1. Go to the "Contact Us" page
+ Go to the Register page: http://<YOUR APPP>.herokuapp.com/register
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+   - [x] Try to submit the empty form and verify that an error message about the required fields appears
+   - [x] Try to submit the form with an invalid username format and verify that a relevant error message appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+   - [x] Try to submit the form with an invalid password format and verify that a relevant error message appears
+   - [x] Try to submit the form with an existing username, should re-render page with relevant error message/warning
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+   - [x] Try to submit the form with all inputs valid and verify that a success message appears and user is on profile page
+   - [x] Be logged in and go to register page url http://<YOUR APPP>.herokuapp.com/register, should have error saying you are already registered and be on profile page

+2. Spreadsheet
  Here is a [Manual Testing Template](https://docs.google.com/spreadsheets/d/189VpSeEG9oevSRhvb2WZl8zCk9L3s2iWQyrJ_1jjAGQ/edit?usp=sharing) that you can use as a starting point to keep track of your testing efforts.
 Make a copy of it in your own account and update as needed to reflect the browsers you are testing and features.

+3. GitHub Issues, Milestones & Boards
+ You can also use agile tools in github to help track your testing and defects.
+Here's a document that I put together about that [process](https://docs.google.com/document/d/1nDS5tZeMO77Dfq85IZGMSV6C41XaPm9FwcpR3k-UTVc/edit?usp=sharing)

 It's ok to spot check specific functionality across devices and browsers but each page should be viewed as a whole for each device/browser combo at least once.